 Open a page for editing in Page Builder 2.0, and here's what you'll see.

 The following numbers correspond to the screenshot.

-- Type and name of post you're editing
+- Type and name of page or post you're editing.

 This is blank before you make any editing changes, shows as Edited when there are unsaved changes.
 If the page contains changes from previous sessions that are saved but not published, Edited will also display.

 Click + to expand and x to close.

 Note: This icon does not appear when the panel is pinned to the left or right side of the screen.
 Instead, there are show/hide arrows below the panel.

 The behavior of this button depends on whether you've made any editing changes in this session.